Thinking 'Bout You (Dustin Lynch song): Background

 Lynch co-wrote "Thinking 'Bout You" with Andy Albert, Hunter Phelps, and Will Weatherly for his fourth studio album, Tullahoma.
 The song is structured as a "call-and-response" conversation between ex-partners and represents the first true duet Lynch has recorded.
 It was originally recorded as a duet between Lynch and Lauren Alaina.
 When the song was selected as the next single from Tullahoma, Alaina had recently released her latest single (at the time) "Getting Over Him" with Jon Pardi and Alaina's record label had concerns over her having two male-female duets at radio concurrently.
 As a compromise between the artists, "Thinking 'Bout You" was re-recorded for its single release.
 Lynch held a blind audition for a new female vocalist and ultimately chose Canadian singer and actress MacKenzie Porter as his new duet partner.
 The remix with Porter was released to digital retailers and streaming services March 19, 2021, and was serviced to American country radio on May 3, 2021.

 Critical reception

 Markos Papadatos of Digital Journal praised the combination of Lynch and Porter's voices and described the song as "catchy and worthy of the repeat button."
 Off the Record UK wrote that the "passionate power duet" featured "heart-pounding hooks and memory-soaked vocals."

 Chart performance

-"Thinking 'Bout You" became Lynch's eighth number one hit (and Porter's first) on the Billboard Country Airplay chart dated December 11, 2021, and stayed at the top for six consecutive weeks.
+"Thinking 'Bout You" became Lynch's eighth number one hit, Porter's first, and Alaina's fourth (being officially credited to "Dustin Lynch featuring MacKenzie Porter or Lauren Alaina") on the Billboard Country Airplay chart dated December 11, 2021, and stayed at the top for six consecutive weeks.
 It is Lynch's longest-running number one on the chart and has spent a record-breaking 28 weeks in the top ten, besting Jason Aldean and Carrie Underwood's "If I Didn't Love You".
+The record was later broken by Shaboozey's "A Bar Song (Tipsy)" in February 2024, spending 33 weeks in the top ten.
 With a peak of number 30, it is Lynch's highest charting single on the Billboard Hot 100.